Indian Australians: Under multiculturalism

 Between 2007 and 2010, the violence against Indians in Australia controversy took place, and a subsequent Indian Government investigation concluded that, of 152 reported racially motivated assaults against Indian students in Australia in 2009, 23 involved racial overtones.
 In the year 2007–2008, 1,447 Indians had been victims of crime including assaults and robberies in the state of Victoria in Australia.
 In either case, the Victorian police refused to release the data for public scrutiny, the stated reason being that it was "problematic: as well as 'subjective and open to interpretation'".
 Indian media have accused the Australian authorities of being denialist.
 On 9 June 2009, Indian Prime Minister, addressing the Indian Parliament said that "he was 'appalled' by the senseless violence and crime, some of which are racist in nature," Indian students held protests in Melbourne and Sydney, which were sparked by an earlier attack on Indians by Lebanese Australian men.

+In 2017–18 India was the largest source of new permanent annual migrants to Australia since 2016, and overall third largest source nation of cumulative total migrant population behind England and China.
+20.5%, or 33,310 out of 162,417 Australian permanent resident visas, went to Indians, who also additionally had 70,000 students were studying in Australian universities and colleges.

+Caste divisions have also been reported within the Indian Australian community.
+A 2024 report by The Guardian described caste discrimination as one of the sources of social division within the diaspora, including allegations of discrimination in employment and social exclusion.

+The attacker in the 2025 Bondi Beach shooting, Sajid Akram, was an Indian national with permanent residency who initially moved to Australia in 1998 on a student visa.